fc-galvanist/fc-galvanist/README.md

 ## Hi there 👋

+We are the Ferric Collective.
+We believe imperfection

+Our Manifesto:
+1. Imperfection is a feature
+2. We share everything - We release our Software under GPLv3. and our hardware under CERN-OHL-S-2.0
+3. We publish and we implment - We believe in defensive prior art

 <!--
 **fc-galvanist/fc-galvanist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.